Adélie penguin: Migration

 Adélie penguins living in the Ross Sea region in Antarctica migrate an average of about 13000 km each year as they follow the sun from their breeding colonies to winter foraging grounds and back again.
 During the winter, the sun does not rise south of the Antarctic Circle, but sea ice grows during the winter months and increases for hundreds of miles from the shoreline, and into more northern latitudes, all around Antarctica.
 As long as the penguins live at the edge of the fast ice, they will see sunlight.
 As the ice recedes in the spring, the penguins remain on the edge of it, until once again, they are on the shoreline during a sunnier season.
 The longest treks have been recorded at 17600 km.
+In January 2026, a solitary Adélie penguin was observed at an Antarctic research station 200 km inland from the ocean.

 Osmoregulation

 Adélie penguins are faced with extreme osmotic conditions, as their frozen habitats offer little fresh water.
 Such desert conditions mean that the vast majority of the available water is highly saline, causing the diets of Adélie penguins to be heavy in salt.
 They manage to circumvent this problem by eating krill with internal concentrations of salt at the lower end of their possible concentrations, helping to lower the amount of ingested salts.
 The amount of sodium imposed by this sort of diet is still relatively heavy and can create complications when considering the less tolerant chicks.
 Adult Adélie penguins feed their chicks by regurgitating the predigested krill, which can impose an excessive salt intake on the chicks.
 Adult birds address this problem by altering the ion concentrations while the food is still being held in their stomachs.
 By removing a portion of the sodium and potassium ions, adult Adélie penguins protect their chicks from ingesting excessive amounts of sodium.
 Adélie penguins also manage their salt intake by concentrating cloacal fluids to a much higher degree than most other birds are capable.
 This ability is present regardless of ontogeny in Adélie penguins, meaning that both adults and juveniles are capable of withstanding extreme levels of salt ion concentration.
 However, chicks do possess a greater ability to concentrate chloride ions in their cloacal fluids.
 Salt glands also play a major role in the excretion of excess salts.
 In aquatic birds such as the Adelie penguin, nasal salt glands excrete an extremely concentrated sodium chloride solution, reducing the load on their kidneys.

 These excretions are crucial in the maintenance of Antarctic ecosystems.
 Penguin rookeries can be home to thousands of penguins, all of which are concentrating waste products in their digestive tracts and nasal glands.
 These excretions inevitably drop to the ground.
 The concentration of salts and nitrogenous wastes helps to facilitate the flow of material from the sea to the land, serving to make it habitable for bacteria which live in the soils.